 Our three primary businesses are the online game business; the platform channel business, which consists primarily of online advertising; and the cinema advertising business.
 Our businesses and the industries in which we operate are evolving rapidly.
 We were incorporated on August 6, 2007 in the Cayman Islands and began our online game business as an indirect wholly-owned subsidiary of Sohu.com Inc. In 2007 Sohu transferred all of its PC game business to us.
 In 2011 we acquired 7Road and began generating Web game revenues.
-In 2012, we began to develop and operate mobile games, but did not begin to generate any significant revenues from mobile games until late in 2014 when we launched TLBB 3D.
-In August 2015, as revenues from our Web games Wartune and DDTank had begun to decline, we sold 7Road's operating company Shenzhen 7Road Technology Co., Ltd., or Shenzhen 7Road, and as a result we have no remaining significant Web games in operation or development.
+In 2012, we began to develop and operate mobile games, but did not begin to generate any significant revenues from mobile games until late in 2014 when we launched TLBB 3D; and in May 2017, we successfully launched another in-house developed mobile game, Legacy TLBB, which is operated by Tencent under license from us.
+In August 2015, as revenues from our Web games Wartune and DDTank had begun to decline, we sold 7Road's operating entity and as a result we have no remaining significant Web games in operation or development.
 In 2011, we began to expand into the platform channel business with our acquisition from Sohu of the 17173.com Website, which operates our online advertising business.
 In December 2013, we acquired RaidCall, which operates free social communication software; and in July 2014 we acquired a majority interest in MoboTap Inc., or MoboTap, a Cayman Islands company that operates the Dolphin Browser.
 However, our acquisitions of RaidCall and MoboTap were not successful, as expected synergies did not materialize.
 In 2011, we acquired the entities that operate our cinema advertising business.
-Our cinema advertising business experienced strong growth in 2016 and has become a significant part of our overall business, but we may not be able to sustain that growth.
+Our cinema advertising business experienced strong growth in 2016 and 2017 and has become a significant part of our overall business, but we may not be able to sustain that growth.